Passing the Postgres 65535 parameter limit

 15 May 2021

 If you are doing bulk inserts into Postgres you may have hit a message like this extended protocol limited to 65535 parameters, You may be tempted to rewrite your query into chunks and loop over those chunks, but there is a better way!
-We will use a Golang example that passes the 65535 constraints and reduces the time to insert 25k records from 2.9s to 24ms.
+We will use a Golang example that passes the 65535 constraints.

 The 65535 error refers to the fact that Postgres wire protocol uses an Int16 for binding input parameters, which is also a limit on the backend.
 There is a trick I learned from @HarlemCavalier in promscale using the unnest function to pass an array containing many values, with the array counting as a single parameter.
 The effective change in SQL looks like this: